-Lauren Goode’s run down on wearables at SXSW in Verge is worth a read.
+Lauren Goode’s run down on wearables and disappearables at SXSW in Verge is worth a read.
 I found this interesting:

 If there’s anything to be said about the wearable tech shown off at SXSW this year, it’s that it falls into one of two categories: it either performs a highly specialized function, or it’s easy to wear..

 But it’s also increasingly clear that wearables have to offer this kind of value in order to justify their existence.
 And if not, they have to exist not as a wearable, but as a disappearable..